 Among other competitors, you also have PayPal Pro extension ($79, single site use).
 PayPal’s current fee is 2.9% + $0.30 per transaction, which is the same one as Stripe.

 Once you have all the necessary payment methods, you can organize, activate and deactivate them in WooCommerce> Settings> Payments.

 In e-commerce, selling is not enough.
 You have to ship what was ordered.

-When you order from huge sites like Amazon, you know that you will be delivered.
-On the other hand, on a young shop, you will have to be convincing and keep your promises.
+When you order from huge sites like Amazon, you know that your items will be delivered.
+On the other hand, with a young shop, you will have to be convincing and keep your promises.

 You will first need to add a shipping zone (e.g. US domestic zone).
 Then, by default, WooCommerce will offer you several shipping methods depending on the zone name (e.g.: flat rate, free shipping, local pickup).

 Well, I think with all this you have some good leads to start your shop, don't you?

 However, WooCommerce would not be WooCommerce without its complementary extensions.
 We will have what it is about in the next part.